Just the right size.

 We are a day school for age 2 through Grade 12, with 1,037 students and 119 faculty.

 As a college-preparatory school, Canterbury places its primary emphasis on the work of the classroom, the tasks that will mold young minds and create lifetime learners.
 Materials and methodology complement each other in bringing subjects to life, from early reading experiences to the sophistication of college-level Advanced Placement courses.

-Fifty-five percent of our 105 teaching faculty hold advanced degrees.
+Sixty-four of our 111 teaching faculty hold advanced degrees.
 The faculty get to know students not just in the classroom but on the playing field, on the stage and through the various activities they advise.